franktakes/gephi-tutorial/README.md

 You can play around with parameters such as "Scaling" to disperse the nodes more.
 Notice that this entire layout process changes nothing more than the (x,y) position of the nodes.
-By choosing "Random Layout" as the visualization algoritm, nodes can be put back at a random position.
+By choosing "Random Layout" as the visualization algorithm, nodes can be put back at a random position.
 Finally, note that you can zoom in on the visualization itself using your mouse's scroll wheel (or laptop touchpad equivalent thereof).

 **Task 2.2**: Play around with some different visualization algorithms and their parameters.